Porygon-Z208/Inscryption-EveryCardGetsATribe/README.md

 # Credits

-- Kai: Art (Singular Moxes, Dead Hand, Draugr, Squirrel Ball, Mage Pupil, Mrs. Bomb, Shieldbot (+ missing act2 sprite for starter deck))
+- (💛) Kai: Art (All new card portraits not otherwise specified, and all new tribe icons) and idea help
+- (Me!)
+Aubrey: Majority of json, and the Idea
+- (❤️) Ariel: Some json files and idea help
-- Prof.Eggnog: Art (All non-Nature temple-based card backgrounds, commissioned)
+- (💸) Prof.Eggnog: Art (All non-Nature temple-based card backgrounds, commissioned)
 - Donut: Art (Salmon)
 - Nevernamed: Art (Gamblobot, from P03KCM)